STEM stands for Science, Technology, Engineering and Maths.

 The projects have even extended to designing and making rocket cars!
 KS4 students took part in a national competition that was linked to promoting the Bloodhound Rocket car that was attempting to break the land speed record.
 Students were able to use 3D CAD design software to develop a rocket car before getting hands on and building it in class time.
 A BBC Micro:bit was used to record the maximum speed of the rocket car.
 Thirty students then travelled to the UTCN to compete against schools from all over the country.
 Watching the model rocket cars blast off was…..a blast!

 For the past 3 years students have been much more heavily involved in robotics during STEM club.
 We have used LEGO robotics to develop a series of 1kg sumo wrestlers and a line follower.
-Students have designed, built, programmed and competed on an international stage with the robots in Vienna, Austria.
-Sheringham High School has always been placed very highly for all competitions and for the last 2 years we were the top British team!
+Students have designed, built, programmed and competed on an international stage with the robots in Vienna, Austria and Tallinn, Estonia.
+Sheringham High School has always been placed very highly for all competitions and for the last 2 years we have been the top British team!